Cumulocity-IoT/cumulocity-ui-toolkit/libs/services/README.md

 Fetch Managed Objects matching a certain query after a specified interval.
 Returns the delta containing MOs that matched later, and MOs which don't match anymore.

+## LocalStorageService

+A convienience wrapper to access local storage and provides a behavior to subscribe for changes.

 ## LocationGeocoderService

 Returns the latitdue and longitude for a city name using nominatims free service.

 ## LocationRealtimeService